LapTQ/hello-cpp/summaries/behind-the-scene.md

         MyString2 copy{ hello2 };
     } // `copy` gets destroyed here => `hello2` is still valid
     ```
 * ✅ Classes in the standard library (such as `std::string` and `std::vector`) do proper deep copying.

-## Smart pointer classes

-* **Smart pointer**: a class that holds a pointer, and deallocates that pointer when the class object goes out of scope. ✅ => avoid memory leaks.
+## Move constructors and move assignment

+* Copy semantics and Move semantics:
+    * **Copy semantics**:
+        * refers to how copies of objects are made.
+        * For class types, copy semantics are typically implemented via the copy constructor and copy assignment operator.
+    * **Move semantics**:
+        * determine how the data from one object is moved (transfer ownership) to another object.
+        * 👍 When move semantics is invoked, any data member that can be moved is moved, and any data member that can’t be moved is copied. => more efficient than copy semantics
+* Copy semantics:
     ```C++
     class Resource
     {